 According to Mathers, the researchers believe that resistant starch may reduce cancer development by changing the bacterial metabolism of bile acids, reducing those types of bile acids that can damage DNA and eventually cause cancer.
 “However, this needs further research,” he adds.

-Aspirin wins against colon cancer
+Aspirin and resistant starch win against colon cancer

 Aspirin also showed some protective effect as well.
 Previous research published as part of the same trial showed that aspirin reduced cancer of the large bowel by 50 percent.